pleasure of giving, joy of receiving

 How can I prevent my social media from resembling the monologues of an egomaniac who only talks about himself, saying 'me me me'?
 Thank you for asking me this question.
 Some answers below.

-shareI was talking the other day with a French voice actor colleague who couldn't understand why, on my Facebook and Linkedin accounts (where you can repost content easily, unlike Instagram and TikTok), I would publish posts sharing the work of my fellow voiceover talent or relevant content, related to our sector.
+shareI was talking the other day with a voice actor colleague who couldn't understand why, on my Facebook and Linkedin accounts (where you can repost content easily, unlike Instagram and TikTok), I would publish posts sharing the work of my fellow voiceover talent or relevant content, related to our sector.
 He didn't understand my interest in doing this - he thought it diluted my feeds with content not directly related to me.

 Nor did he understand why I spent time sharing what I'd learned during my career in my articles, even if he found them interesting to read.
 The oxymoron escaped him.